oddbird/oddleventy/content/blog/2024/removing-mixins.md

 which requires a careful matching of arguments.
 I'd like to avoid any `@un-apply`-style rules.
-That has always seemed fragile to me, and I'd rather use the cascade mechanic if we can.
+That has always seemed fragile to me, and I'd rather use the cascade if we can.

 What do you think?
 Should mixin-calls cascade?